arkanelinux/arkaneiso/README.md

 ## Spinning an ISO image
 Build requirements;
 - `archiso` and `pacman` are installed
-- Depending on which ISO you want to build you need to also have a clone of either [os-installer-config](https://github.com/arkanelinux/os-installer-config) or [os-installer-config-arkdep](https://github.com/arkanelinux/os-installer-config-arkdep) for the `gnome` and `gnome-arkdep` variants respectively.
+- The `gnome` variant's localrepo packagelists are found in [os-installer-config](https://github.com/arkanelinux/os-installer-config).

-The `gnome` and `gnome-arkdep` images expect a local repository to be available on-disk, this localrepo will allow for the installation of the core system without the need to download packages.
+The `gnome` image expects a local repository to be available on-disk, this localrepo will allow for the installation of the core system without the need to download packages.

 Build this cache like so;
 ```shell